dhuss42/ft_irc/progress_maustel.md

 ----- questions for david ------
 - get functions in client for password (handlePass) and server name (sendMsg)
+- sendErrormessage in client

+- actually all handlers should be in server?

 - CAP * LS -> Capabilities supported: -> do I list it in an extra sendMsg?

 - PRIVMSG: segfault in Channel::broadcast, std::cout << "[DEBUG] _users.size(): " << _users.size() << std::endl;

+- Abgabe wann anpeilen?

+- how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches

+//First, before starting the work, make sure you're starting from an up to date main branch like this:
+- git checkout main
+- git pull
+- git checkout branchName
+//Then do the changes on your branch called branchName, and make a commit there:
+// Do your code changes
+- git add .
+- git commit -m "Fix Code"
+//Let's say, meanwhile someone updated the main branch.
+//So, you'll need to rebase your code before pushing.
+//Do the following:
+- git checkout main
+- git pull
+- git checkout branchName
+- git rebase main
+//Now you have up-to-date code on your branch as well.
+//Feel free to push:
+- git push origin branchName
+//Now you can create a pull request and merge it to the main as usual.